Enderforge-Labs/FancyPlayerShops/src/To-do list.md

 - Limit hover events distance. players shouldn't be able to hover on stuff thats too far away. add a max distance config setting

+- Replace manual stash messages with a utility method
+  - caller calls StashManager.sendGiveItemsMessage(playerUUID, "You picked up {} incompatible {} from the product display", givenAmount, item)
+  - caller calls StashManager.sendStashedItemsMessage(playerUUID, "{} {} that didn't fit in your inventory have been sent to your stash", stashedAmount, item)

 - add ae2 compatibility
   - let players craft higher tiers of product displays that can contain more stock
   - product displays don't pull any item by default but require manual restocking.